What is Dupuytren’s disease?

 Over time, this fibrous tissue can contract and force one or more fingers to curl up into the palm.
 This is known as Dupuytren’s contracture.

 Are there any alternatives to a Dupuytren's fasciectomy?

-our surgeon may be able to perform a needle aponeurotomy.
+The consultant may be able to perform a needle aponeurotomy (inserting a small needle under the skin to release the tight cords).
 However, there is a higher risk of the contracture coming back.

 The most effective treatment is surgery.